All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Is semaglutide safe if I have very high blood pressure?

-Semaglutide has been studied in patients with a wide range of blood pressure levels, including those with significant hypertension.
-It is generally safe to use alongside standard antihypertensive medications.
-However, patients with very high or poorly controlled blood pressure should discuss their specific situation with their provider, as the addition of semaglutide's BP-lowering effect on top of multiple antihypertensives requires careful monitoring .
+Semaglutide has been studied in patients with many blood pressure levels, including those with significant hypertension.
+It's generally safe to use alongside standard antihypertensive medications.
+But patients with very high or poorly controlled blood pressure should discuss their specific situation with their provider, as the addition of semaglutide's BP-lowering effect on top of multiple antihypertensives requires careful monitoring .

 Does semaglutide help with resistant hypertension?